Differential Privacy for Eye Tracking with Temporal Correlations: Materials and methods

-\subsection{Chunk-based FPA (CFPA)}
+\subsubsection{Chunk-based FPA (CFPA)}

 One drawback of directly applying the FPA to the eye movement feature signals is large query sensitivities for each feature $f$ due to long signal sizes.
-To solve this, \cite{Steil2019} proposes to subsample the signal using non-overlapping windows, which means removing many data points.
+To solve this, Steil et al.~\cite{Steil2019} propose to subsample the signal using non-overlapping windows, which means removing many data points.
 While subsampling decreases the query sensitivities, it also decreases the amount of data.
 Instead, we propose to split each signal into smaller chunks and apply the FPA to each chunk so that complete data can be used.
-We choose the chunk sizes of $32$, $64$, and $128$ since there are divide-and-conquer type tree-based implementation algorithms for fast DFT calculations when the transform size is a power of $2$.
+We choose the chunk sizes of $32$, $64$, and $128$ since there are divide-and-conquer type tree-based implementation algorithms for fast DFT calculations when the transform size is a power of $2$~\cite{Onurbio3}.
 When the signals are split into chunks, chunk level query sensitivities are calculated and used rather than the sensitivity of the whole sequence.
-Differential privacy for the complete signal is preserved by Theorem~\ref{Theorem:ParallelCompTheorem} since the chunks are non-overlapping.
+Differential privacy for the complete signal is preserved by Theorem~\ref{Theorem:ParallelCompTheorem}~\cite{McSherry:2009:PIQ:1559845.1559850} since the used chunks are non-overlapping.
 As the chunk size decreases, the chunk level sensitivity decreases as well as the computational complexity.
-However, the parameter $\epsilon^{\prime}$ that accounts for the sample correlations might increase with smaller chunk sizes because correlations between neighboring samples are larger in an eye movement dataset.
-Therefore, a good trade-off between computational complexity and correlations is needed to determine the optimal chunk size.
+However, the parameter $\epsilon^{\prime}$ that accounts for the sample correlations might increase with smaller chunk sizes because temporal correlations between neighboring samples are larger in an eye movement dataset.
+On the other hand, if the chunk sizes are kept large, then the required amount of noise to achieve differential privacy increases due to the increased query sensitivity.
+Therefore, a good trade-off between computational complexity, and correlations is needed to determine the optimal chunk size.

-\subsection{Difference- and chunk-based FPA (DCFPA)}
+\subsubsection{Difference- and chunk-based FPA (DCFPA)}

 To tackle temporal correlations, we convert the eye movement feature signals into difference signals where differences between consecutive eye movement features are calculated as